MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

-Finally, higher \textit{education} does not linearly translate to higher security awareness.
-Surprisingly, evidence suggests that undergraduate students may possess better cybersecurity awareness than post-graduate students~\cite{fatokun2019Impact}, and highly educated employees may be less aware of password hygiene and organizational data protection~\cite{Sari2023Demographic}.
-This indicates that general academic knowledge does not automatically confer cybersecurity resilience.
+Finally, \textit{Education} presents a nonlinear mapping to the cognitive layer.
+Contrary to intuitive assumptions, formal educational attainment does not mitigate the \textit{Lack of Awareness} factor.
+Counterintuitively, evidence suggests that undergraduate students may possess a more robust cybersecurity awareness than post-graduate students~\cite{fatokun2019Impact}, and highly educated employees may exhibit deeper blind spots regarding password hygiene and organizational data protection~\cite{Sari2023Demographic}.
+This indicates that general cognitive skills acquired through academia do not automatically translate into cybersecurity resilience, meaning high-level education cannot serve as a proxy for operational threat readiness.